 Thanks to years of relatively stable pricing, the Surface Pro 8 price is not that hard to predict, even without any leaks (unlike the Surface Book 3 pricing, which has leaked a lot).

 Let's start by examining the Surface Pro 7 and Surface Pro 6.
-Last year's model started at $749 for a Core i3 model, and the 2018 Surface Pro started at $799 with a Core i5 CPU.
-Those will be 10th Gen Intel CPUs, of course.
+The former started at $749 for a Core i3 model, and the latter started at $799 with a Core i5 CPU.

 So let's say the Surface Pro 8 likely starts at around $800.
 But we're more likely to recommend a unit with a Core i5, 8GB of RAM and a 256GB SSD model, which has typically made the price jump to $1,199.